-- CAUTION: To prevent damage to the drives and backplane, you must remove the hard drives from the system before removing the backplane. - CAUTION: You must note the number of each hard drive and temporarily label them before removal so that you can replace them in the same locations. - 1.
-Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+CAUTION: To prevent damage to the drives and backplane, you must remove the hard drives from the system before removing the backplane.

+CAUTION: You must note the number of each hard drive and temporarily label them before removal so that you can replace them in the same locations.

+- 1. Follow the safety guidelines listed in Safety instructions on page 66. - 2.
+Follow the procedure listed in Before working inside your system on page 67. - 3.
 Remove all the drives. - 4.
 If installed, remove the middle cooling fan assembly.